abom/rates-api/README.md

 `docker-compose` will pull and start the required database and servers:

 ```
-docker-compose up
+sudo docker-compose up
 ```

-You can retry it with `sudo` if you face any permission issues.
+You can retry it without `sudo` if you didn't face any permission issues.

 #### Generating and revoking API keys